Reds vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto will look for his third straight game with a hit in this matchup.
-In his last five games he is batting .263 with a double, four walks and two RBI.
+- Soto hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is hitting .278 with a double, a home run, four walks and five RBI.

 Soto Recent Games